-Working with the Evidence and Methods Lab, we are producing accessible outputs including visual key messages of our findings and an animation summarising the study and key results.
+In addition to producing academic publications, we worked with the Evidence and Methods Lab to develop policy briefs, visual key messages and an animation summarising the findings from the project.
 We plan to share these with skills training organisations and NGOs in Uganda to further disseminate the findings.

 - Policy briefs and visual key messages

 We produced three policy briefs that draw together our findings on child labour, participation in skills training programmes and employment outcomes.
 For each of these, we also produced visual key messages highlighting the key findings.
 We also produced a brief summarising the methods used in the project.

 Violence against children and child labour in Uganda: what evidence exists?